ssorj/quiver/README.md

 ### Installing on Ubuntu

-Quiver requires newer version of the Qpid dependencies than Ubuntu provides by default.
+Quiver requires newer versions of the Qpid dependencies than Ubuntu provides by default.
 Use these commands to install them from an Ubuntu PPA.